jpangestu/student-score-management-system/README.md

-In order to run this app properly, you need to make sure SQLite is installed on your device/machine.
-Visit https://www.tutorialspoint.com/sqlite/sqlite_installation.htm for guide on how to install it.
+Manual Compile (minGW and sqlite3 must be installed first):

-Run build.sh in your terminal/cmd to compile the app.
+1. Run build.cmd (or build.sh if you're in linux environment) in your cmd/terminal to compile the app. *It will take a few moment.
-Then, either run run.sh or execute/open the studentScoreSystem.exe (that is previously created by build.sh) to launch the app.
+2. Execute/open the main.exe.